Soojin-C/final-project-AIT/README.md

 (__TODO__: your project name_)

-# Shoppy Shoperson
+# Note Keeper

 ## Overview

 (__TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Have lots of ideas and things to do but can't find a simple solution to organize them?
+Have all the options that you've tried so far been either only well suited for only task control/notetaking or neither?
+Want to find an easy and clean solution?

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Note Keeper is a web app that allows users to organize their thoughts and tasks into list and notes.
+Users will login and create lists and notes that can be tagged and be customized.
+For more orginization, list items can link to notes and vice versa.

 ## Data Model